Living-with-machines/nnanno/README.md

 This code was written mainly to help develop some example datasets for a series of Programming Historian tutorials.
 It has some tests but there are likely bugs and issues with the code.
 The code in this repository was all written in notebooks, some people  hate notebooks.
 Those people will probably hate this too 🤷‍♂️

-If you want to work with the full Newspaper Navigator dataset you will likely be better of accessing it via the proived S3 bucket see [news-navigator.labs.loc.gov/]() for more information.
+If you want to work with the full Newspaper Navigator data you will likely be better of accessing it via the provided S3 bucket see [news-navigator.labs.loc.gov/]() for more information.

 ## nbdev notes
 This code was written using `nbdev`.
 This is a tool that helps use Jupyter notebooks for developing Python libraries.
 Inside the documentation you will see code cells followed by output.
 This is generated from a Jupyter notebook and shows the actual output of the code rather than something that has been copied and pasted for example: